The E-Bike Revolution: What is an E-Bike?

 What else do I need to know about E-Bikes?

-E-bikes are heavier than standard bikes, so you have to bear in mind that gentle hills you might normally manage OK on a standard bike may need a bit of power on the e-bike, due to the extra battery and motor weight.
+E-bikes are a little heavier than standard bikes, so you have to bear in mind that gentle hills you might normally manage OK on a standard bike may need a bit of power on the e-bike, due to the extra battery and motor weight.
 This means it is a good idea to give it a full charge when you can.

 There are all kinds of different E-Bike, so if you are considering buying one, it is worth doing a little research to find out what type of set-up will be best for you.
-Bear in mind that buying an e-bike will be more expensive, costing from £500 upwards into £1000's new to buy, so you want to choose carefully.
+Bear in mind that buying an e-bike will be more expensive, costing from £500 upwards into many £1000's new to buy, so you want to choose carefully.

 Browse a few trips offering e-bike options here, for the perfect mix of adventure on two wheels and minimal effort!